 How we can help

-If you live in the Warwickshire area and you are unsure about anything to do with the Child Benefit charge or would like to discuss the matter further including how we might be able to minimise the tax charge which may apply to your family, please do not hesitate to contact us at Select Accountants Ltd.
+If you live in the Leicestershire area and you are unsure about anything to do with the Child Benefit charge or would like to discuss the matter further including how we might be able to minimise the tax charge which may apply to your family, please do not hesitate to contact us at Select Accountants Ltd.